 Another key area of interest is the sodium leak channel NALCN.
-This large protein is required for survival in mammals and gain- or loss-of-function mutations can result in devastating diseases.
-Although its sequence resembles that of well-known voltage-gated sodium and calcium channels, NALCN itself is nonfunctional.
-We have recently shown that NALCN is only functional when it forms a complex with three other proteins (Chua et al, Science Advances, 2020).
-This breakthrough enabled the first detailed functional characterisation of NALCN and led our collaborators to obtain a structure of NALCN together with its auxiliary factor FAM155A (Kschonsak et al, Nature, 2020).
-We continue to study the function and pharmacology, as well as disease-causing mutations of the sodium leak channel complex.
+This ion channel is required for survival in mammals and gain- or loss-of-function mutations can result in devastating diseases in humans.
+We have recently shown that NALCN is only functional when it forms a complex with three other proteins, FAM155A, UNC79 and UNC80 (Chua et al, Science Advances, 2020).
+This breakthrough enabled the first detailed functional characterisation of NALCN and led our collaborators to obtain a structure of the entire NALCN channelsome, along with mechanistic and pharmacological insight (Kschonsak et al, Nature, 2020 and 2022).
+We continue to study the function and pharmacology, as well as disease-causing mutations of the NALCN channelsome.

 Left: Close up view of ATP bound to a P2X receptor